How SEO and Linkbuilding Works

 Businesses and online entrepreneurs took notice and then took action.
 They began using groups more than pages.
 Now, social media groups are where business owners and bloggers help promote each other’s products, services, and content through social media sharing.
 That multitude of sharing helps you gain exposure for your business and build links.

-Publish premium content
+Link to premium content

 People are skim readers now.
 They filter out what they don’t need to get to exactly what they’re looking for.
 To catch their attention with your useful content, you should include a visual that they’ll find valuable.
 Provide an infographic, chart, or graph with data or a summary of the post.
 Pinterest is a great place to share infographics to gain an audience and build links.